Traveling around the world with credit card points

 One of the best ways to diversify your rewards portfolio is with transferable rewards.
 This type of currency provides ultimate flexibility.
 You can redeem them towards statement credits on travel purchases or transfer them to dozens of airline and hotel programs.
 Once you have enough points to book, you can transfer them to your program of choice and book your ticket.
 Just keep in mind that transfers are almost always irreversible, so don’t transfer them until you’ve confirmed award space and are ready to book.

 Examples of transferable rewards programs include Chase Ultimate Rewards, Amex Membership Rewards, Citi ThankYou points and Capital One miles.
-Membership Rewards is my favorite at the moment, thanks to its transfer partnership with ANA Mileage Club.
-It offers some of the cheapest business class awards to Europe (88,000 miles round-trip) and Japan (from 75,000 miles).
+Membership Rewards is my favorite at the moment, thanks to its transfer partnership with ANA Mileage Club, which I’ve found offers some of the cheapest business class awards to Europe and Japan.

 Both Amex and Citi ThankYou occasionally offer bonuses on transfers to certain travel partners.
 These promotions can make your points go much further.